Large Crack in East African Rift is Evidence of Continent Splitting in Two - Slashdot

 Think of volcanoes (volcano's?).
 Most folks understand they exist and, on occasion, they erupt - maybe even that eruptions are inevitable, but it's still news when it does blow.

-I think even if the crack was a few mm wide, if it's any significant length or depth, it'd
+I think even if the crack was a few mm wide, if it's any significant length or depth, it'd still be counted as interesting news.

+Yes, the world we know today was 'created' 12.000 years ago by some very dramatic events by the looks of it, recommend Randall Carlson on the Joe Rogan show. https://www.youtube.com/watch?v=G0Cp7DrvNLQ

+In Northern Europe there has also been the world largest landslide with accompanying tsunamis:

 Re: (Score:2)